La Soie est elle écologique

 • Discharges of chemicals into wastewater

-• Emissions of CO2 linked to transport and processing
+• CO2 emissions linked to transport and processing

 • Sometimes precarious working conditions for workers

-More ethical and ecological production is possible, but more expensive.
+More ethical and ecological production is possible, but more costly.

 Having visited several silkworm farms in Asia myself, I can attest to the enormous quantities of water used daily to clean the facilities and feed the precious mulberry trees.
 Without responsible management, there is a real risk of water waste and pollution in traditional sericulture.